 The response of populations to warming is strongly determined by the thermal affinity of the species.
-While the average impacts of historical warming on cold- and warm-water species have been significant, cool-water species in this region appears to be experiencing a turning point.
+While the average impacts of historical warming on cold- and warm-water species have been significant and consistent with predictions based on theory (i.e., cold-water species negatively impacted by warming while warm-water species benefit), cool-water species in this region appear to be at a critical turning point.
 Currently, there are slightly more populations of cool-water species that have been negatively affected by historical warming than those that have been positively affected.
 As warming continues, it is expected that an increasing number of cool-water species populations will experience adverse effects as their habitats move beyond their thermal optima.
+I think we should add a sentence here about how the benefits to warm-water species can only last so long as some point they will be pushed past their optima on a dome-shaped thermal performance curve.

-The continuous increase in temperature can harm cool-water species through direct physiological stress, as well as through heightened interspecific competition.
-The warming trend can limit the spatial and temporal accessibility of vital cool water habitats, crucial for food availability and reproductive success for all species.
-This is supported by a recent study that particularly highlights the significance of cool water habitat for warm-water species ().
-This decrease in the common suitable habitat is likely the reason for some strong negative correlations observed among different cool-water species and between cool- and warm-water species in response to warming in the same lakes.
+The continuous increase in temperature can harm reduce productivity through direct physiological stress, as well as through heightened interspecific competition.
+Warming can limit the spatial and temporal accessibility of vital cool water habitats, which are crucial to food availability and reproductive success for all species.
+This is supported by a recent study that highlights the critical importance of cool water habitat, even for warm-water species ().
+This decrease in cool water habitat may be the reason for some strong negative correlations observed among different cool-water species and between cool- and warm-water species in response to warming in the same lakes.
 Conversely, consistently positive correlations between warming impacts on different warm-water species in the same lakes suggest a shared, non-competitive response to warming for these species.
-As a result, many lakes may experience a shift from a more diverse community of fish assemblages to one dominated by warm-water species, akin to the so-called “tropicalization” that have occurred in temperate marine ecosystems ().
+As a result, many lakes may experience a shift from a more diverse community of fish assemblages to one dominated by warm-water species, akin to the so-called “tropicalization” patterns that have occurred in many temperate marine ecosystems ().
 Mitigating global warming is crucial to prevent the decline of cool-water species at a landscape scale, and thus preserve valuable and culturally significant fisheries, such as the walleye fishery, for tribal and recreational users.
-Moreover, conserving cool-water species populations, given their wide variety in the temperate region, is important for maintaining ecosystem biodiversity.
+Moreover, conserving cool-water species populations, given their wide diversity in temperate regions, is important for maintaining ecosystem biodiversity.

-Climate change is widely acknowledged as a significant threat to ecosystem services, owing to extensive scientific research and media attention.
-The importance of climate change cannot be underestimated, due to the scale, dimensions and complexity of its impact ().
+Climate change is widely viewed as a significant threat to ecosystem services,.
+The importance of climate change cannot be underestimated, due to the scale , complexity, and unpredictability of its impacts, which frequently have no historical analogs ().
 Nevertheless, in certain situations, other factors may have a more significant impact on ecosystem services.
 For example, some studies argue that climate change, while a challenge, is not the principal driver of biodiversity loss, and may be a less imminent risk than stressors such as land-use change and overexploitation ().
 Our study provides evidence that fishing has had a more pronounced impact on the abundance of the evaluated freshwater fish populations than warming in recent decades.
 Quantitative analysis of the relative importance of factors in shaping ecosystem services has considerable values, as these insights help direct our focus on primary threats and prioritize management efforts to achieve optimal results.